top of page

 Hardwood:

-• Uses: Best for furniture, flooring, and high-end cabinetry.
-Hardwoods can withstand wear and tear considerably better.
+• Uses: Furniture, flooring, high-end cabinetry.
+Withstands wear better.

 Selecting the Right Wood for Your Project

-Choosing the right wood type for your project can feel overwhelming.
-Here are some practical tips to make the process smoother:
+Choosing the right wood can be overwhelming.
+Here are tips to ease the process:

 Safety First in Woodworking